-If you connect a portable electric generator to the main electrical supply coming into the house, the electric generator could feed back into Carroll Electric's system and electrocute workers who are repairing electrical lines.
+If you connect a portable electric generator to the main electrical supply coming into the house, the electrical generator could feed back into your electric cooperative's system and electrocute workers who are repairing the electrical lines.

-To avoid back-feeding of electricity into the Cooperative systems, you must have a qualified, licensed electrician install a double-pole, double-throw transfer switch (see illustration) between the generator and utility power in compliance with all state and local electrical codes.
+To avoid back-feeding of electricity into utility systems, you must have a qualified, licensed electrician install a double-pole, double-throw transfer switch (see illustration) between the generator and utility power in compliance with all state and local electrical codes.
 (A minimum of 10-gauge wiring must be used.)

-Your generator might not be large enough to handle the load of lights, appliances, TV, etc. at one time.
+Your generator might not be large enough to handle the load of all the lights, appliances, TV, etc. at one time.
 To prevent dangerous overloading, calculate wattage requirements correctly (see chart below).